digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 Limitations in Upgrading Variants
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Upgrading variants has some limitations - because we have defined the
+Upgrading variants has some limitations - because the ``Circle``
-``Circle`` constructor without a field in curly braces, it cannot be
+constructor has been defined without a field in curly braces, it cannot be
 upgraded with new fields.

 .. code:: daml